Algebraic approximation and the decomposition theorem for K\"ahler Calabi-Yau varieties: Locally trivial deformations along foliations and resolutions

 using the notation of the previous step, where the vertical maps are restrictions.
 The right vertical map is surjective by Step \ref{step 2}, while the left vertical map is surjective since each $\Hom_{\sO_{\sX'}}(E^{(i)}_{\sX'/S'},E^{(j)}_{\sX'/S'})$ (again using the notation $E^{(0)}_{\sX'/S'}=P_{\sX'/S'}$) is a summand of $H^0(\sX',\Omega_{\sX'/S'}^{[2]})$ that is compatible with the restriction map $H^0(\sX',\Omega_{\sX'/S'}^{[2]})\to H^0(\sX,\Omega_{\sX/S}^{[2]})$, which is surjective as in Step \ref{step 1}.
 The rows are exact by Step \ref{step ses}, and it follows that the middle vertical map is surjective, thus completing the proof. \end{proof}

-\begin{remark} If we instead assume each factor of the splitting is identified with a direct summand of $\Omega^{[p-1]}_{X}$ via contraction with a $p$-form, then Step \ref{step ses} of the proof still carries through.
+\begin{remark}Without additional assumptions, Proposition \ref{prop EP unobstructed} does not obviously generalize to arbitrary $K$-trivial splittings, and in particular cannot be adapted to prove a locally trivial Bogomolov--Tian--Todorov theorem.
+For such a splitting, each factor is identified with a direct summand of some $\Omega^{[p-1]}_{X}$ via contraction with a $p$-form, and Step \ref{step ses} of the proof still carries through.
 Indeed, the map $d:\Omega^{[p-1]}_{\sX/S}\to\Omega^{[p]}_{\sX/S}$ still induces the zero map on zeroth and first cohomology using the Leray spectral sequence and the result of Kebekus--Schnell.
 On the other hand, Step \ref{step 2} may fail in general as reflexive Hodge-to-de Rham does not necessarily degenerate in higher degrees (although see \cite[Theorem~3.4]{Dan91} and \cite[(1.12)~Theorem]{Ste77} for some special cases over a point). \end{remark} \begin{corollary} Assume the hypotheses of the previous proposition.
 Then $F^\lt_{E;\split}\to F^\lt_E$ is formally smooth and the functor $F^\lt_E$ is unobstructed.
 In particular, there exists a locally trivial deformation $\scrX\to(H^1(X,E),0)$ of $X$ whose Kodaira--Spencer map is the natural map $H^1(X,E)\to H^1(X,T_X)$. \end{corollary} \begin{proof}As $F^\lt_{E;\split}\to F^\lt_E$ is surjective on tangent spaces by Step \ref{step ses} of the proof of Proposition~\ref{prop EP unobstructed} and $F^\lt_{E;\split}$ is unobstructed, it follows easily by induction on small extensions that $F^\lt_{E;\split}\to F^\lt_E$ is formally smooth.
 The unobstructedness of $F^\lt_{E;\split}$ then immediately implies that $F^\lt_E$ is unobstructed.
 By Corollary \ref{cor def fol} we have a map on the level of formal spaces $\widehat{(H^1(X,E),0)}\to\wh\Def^\lt(X)$ with the required derivative, and by Artin approximation \cite[Theorem (1.2)]{Art68} there is a map on the level of analytic germs with the required derivative. \end{proof}